 The Center’s mission is to advocate for radically inclusive attitudes and policies toward interfaith families – and for programmatic efforts designed to engage interfaith families in Jewish life and community.
 The Center’s vision is that interfaith couples and their children engage in a Judaism of meaning that is radically inclusive of them.

-The Center for Radically Inclusive Judaism was incorporated in July 2018 by Edmund Case, who retired from InterfaithFamily (IFF) in 2016 after founding it as an independent non-profit in 2001.
+The Center for Radically Inclusive Judaism was incorporated in July 2018 by Edmund Case, who retired from InterfaithFamily (IFF) (now 18Doors) in 2016 after founding it as an independent non-profit in 2001.
 During that time IFF, now the premier resource supporting interfaith couples exploring Jewish life and inclusive Jewish communities, grew to a budget of over $3 million and a staff of over twenty-five including rabbis posted in seven cities across the US.
-After leaving IFF, Case consulted to IFF, continued to write about interfaith engagement issues at www.edmundcase.com, and wrote a book, Radical Inclusion: Engaging Interfaith Families in a Thriving Jewish Future, to be published by the Center in January 2019.
+After leaving IFF, Case consulted to IFF, continued to write about interfaith engagement issues at www.edmundcase.com, and wrote a book, Radical Inclusion: Engaging Interfaith Families in a Thriving Jewish Future, published by the Center in January 2019.

 The founding members of the Board of Directors of the Center, in addition to Case, are Gary Furst, a businessman and private equity investor, and Rabbi Mayer Selekman, a pioneer in efforts to engage interfaith families.
-An early Center priority will be to establish an Advisory Board chaired by Rabbi Selekman.